All for One and One for All (Collaboration Agreements in Comics) (article) - Creative Contract Consulting

 The Law for Comic Book Creators (book) - Joe Sergi

-Publishers will almost certainly provide their own contracts (if they don’t, be weary) but if you’re self publishing, you’ll be handling it yourself.
+Publishers will almost certainly provide their own contracts (and if they don’t, that should set off some red flags), but if you’re self publishing, you’ll be handling it yourself.

 If you’re collaborating with a team on a project, you’re going to want a contract, especially if it’s long term.
-People will naturally forget things that were agreed upon so it’s a good idea to have written and signed information down when that happens.
-It also help clear up any confusion at the start of projects.
+You never know where things will go with your story so it’s good to hash everything out before you start.
+People will also naturally forget things that were agreed upon, so it’s a good idea to have written and signed information that you can reference when that happens.
+It also helps clear up any confusion between you and your team at the start of your project.

 MANDATORY DISCLAIMER: I’m not a lawyer!
 As always, my suggestions here are just that: suggestions.
 When in doubt, talk to a professional.

 With that said, I like to make sure my contract answers the following questions: